 We rely heavily on Google Alerts for news of new CEDs in English-language regions, and we are grateful to our helpers in other-language regions for information about CEDs in their regions.
 Despite our best efforts, we are sure we miss some new CEDs, so please email us if you know of any we have missed.
 (Please send the council/jurisdiction name, date of the CED, a link to or copy of the declaration text, and a link to a news article if you have one.)

-Cedamia maintains the following spreadsheet on behalf of the International Climate Emergency Forum (ICEF).
-It can be embedded in any website and updates automatically whenever we update the source data.
+The following spreadsheet can be embedded in any website and updates automatically whenever we update the source data.
 Or it can be viewed directly in Google Drive via this link.

 Click the sidebar icon at top left of the map below to see jurisdictions arranged in chronological order.
 Countries are arranged in chronological order according to the date of their first CED, and jurisdictions within each country are also in chronological order.

 If you would like to embed this map in your own website, click the Share icon at top right of the map, then select ‘Share’ from the sidebar and copy the embed code.

 Click on a pin on the map or on a name in the left sidebar to see CED details for that place.
 In most cases there is a link to a news article and a link to the text of the declaration passed by that jurisdiction.

 Alternatively, use the country links on cedamia’s global page to see CED places in that country in chronological order and click the ‘more’ tags to see excerpts of CED resolutions and links to full texts.